lxc/incus-os/doc/index.md

     make test-update

 ### Using official releases
-A script is available to test Incus OS using the public releases.
-It depends on the flasher tool being available to automate the download of the latest Incus OS release.
+A script is available to test IncusOS using the public releases.
+It depends on the flasher tool being available to automate the download of the latest IncusOS release.

-Creating a new Incus OS virtual machine can be done with:
+Creating a new IncusOS virtual machine can be done with:

     ./scripts/spawn-image NAME